DanJeEpicMan/HelloWorldDriver/README.md

 # HelloWorldDriver
-Just a base I use for setting up and deploying a driver
+Just a base I use for setting up and deploying a driver, remember to use KDMapper

 https://www.unknowncheats.me/forum/anti-cheat-bypass/374439-kernel_security_check_failure-kdmapper.html